crashlytics/backbone.statemanager/readme.md

 ### Defining State Transitions

 Transitions are used to execute additional functionality when moving between specified states.
 There are 4 types of transitions that Backbone.StateManager will defaultly look for: `onBeforeExitTo`, `onExitTo`, `onBeforeEnterFrom`, and `onEnterFrom`.
-Each transition is a key value pair, where the value is a method and the key defines the transition type and the specified state (eg `onEnterFrom:specifiedState`).
+Each transition is a key value pair, where the value is a method and the key defines the transition type and the specified state (e.g. `onEnterFrom:specifiedState`).

 ### Adding a State